javidanagha/SOC-Automation-Lab/README.md

 ## 📌 Overview

 An attacker sends a request against a damn vulnerable web app (DVWA).
-The request is inspected and blocked by a WAF, logged and matched against custom detection rules by a SIEM, enriched with threat intelligence, and turned into a tracked incident — all automatically, with no manual step in between.
+The request is inspected and blocked by a WAF, logged and matched against custom detection rules by a SIEM, enriched with threat intelligence, and turned into a tracked incident.
+All automatically, with no manual step in between.

 ```
                               🎯 Attacker